 Note: the flow rates are only examples to illustrate the ratio, the actual number will depend on the product you pump, temperature and other factors.

 - Progressive cavity pumps

-We have also prepared a longer checklist of details to consider when choosing a pump.
+We have also prepared a longer checklist of details to consider when choosing a pump for grease.
 This is a comprehensive list to help you figure out your needs and to inform either your packaging/machinery supplier or your pump provider about your requirements.